 DMARDs (disease-modifying antirheumatic drugs)

 DMARDS can reduce joint damage by slowing down the disease.
-Your healthcare team must monitor you regularly for side effects such as liver damage, or lung infections.
+Your healthcare team must monitor you regularly for side effects such as liver damage or lung infections.
+One or more of these drugs may be prescribed at the same time.
 They include drugs like:

 - methotrexate (Rheumatrex, Trexall)

 - minocycline (Dynacin, Minocin)

 Methotrexate is well tolerated, but older adults may require a lower dose and should also take folic acid supplements daily.